This guide was updated in June 2024.

 (Scott Lynch)

-You forget how expansive and cool the New York Aquarium is until you go again after a long tim.
+You forget how expansive and cool the New York Aquarium is until you go again after a long time.
 And yeah, this place is huge!
 And fun!
 There are more than 500 species of marine wildlife here, spread out over 14 acres, and the crowd-pleasing Sharks! exhibition stars nearly 20 different types of sharks and rays.
 Plus there's the whole sea lion show in the Aquatheater and the trippy Spineless room with all the moon jellies and zombie worms.

 Special Events